Posted 11 June 2010

 > PT/35(b): A piece of circuit board found in May 1989 was identified in June 1990 as from a Mebo MST-13 timer.
 There were only 20 of these made, all sold to the Libyan intel agency JSO.
 There's nothing directly linking Megrahi to these, aside from this bombing, even though he had separate business dealing with its makers, Mebo.

 > Tony Gauci identifies Megrahi: In September ’89 the Maltese shopkeeper said he could recall the Libyan man who bought the clothing, but no one knew to ask if it were Megrahi.
 Only in February 1991 did he point to a photo of Megrahi as resembling the purchaser, especially in the face, which he had never described before.
-This would be a breakthrough moment
+This would be a breakthrough moment.

 > Abdul Majid Giaka tells what he saw: A Libyan defector with Malta links at Luqa airport, on file with the CIA since August 1988, Giaka had mentioned both Megrahi and Fhimah as suspicious prior to the bombing.
 In mid-1991 the FBI was ready to take him as a witness, and he added details he hadn't before.
 Besides the explosives the two kept at the airport, Megrahi had shown interest in a report on bombing a “British plane,” and with Fhimah had brought a suitcase to Malta on December 20, matching the style that held the bomb.

 > “Take Taggs”: Fhimah wrote in his diary, on December 15 “take taggs [sic] from Air Malta.”
-[Taggs was in English, the rest Arabic like usual] Found upon a police search of his office, this was taken to mean 'steal a tag to help send the bomb on to 103.'
+[Taggs was in English, the rest Arabic like usual] Found upon a police search of his office, this was taken to mean 'steal a tag to help send the bomb on to 103.' > The Denial: Megrahi was interviewed in 1992 by Pierre Salinger and denied being on Malta on December 21, and had no alias "Abdusamad."
+These statements were lies, and that denial has been widely seen as supporting his guilt.

 > Various lesser points ...